What’s the Caw of Fame?

 I figured this show was about to crash and burn, or completely blow me away.

-And now here I sit, having been blown utterly away.
+And now here I sit, having been utterly blown away.

 It only got better from there.
 The episode next hit us with the series hook.
 Souta tried to draw something, but his despair over something still choked him.
 Remember how I mentioned earlier that Souta tried to watch Selesia’s series, but his tablet froze?
 As it partially recovered, it actually showed a series of quotes in a variety of languages.
 The quotes included: